-The discourse of exceptionalism may be best characterized by its account of the United States’ unique place in world history—the “redeemer nation,” “conqueror of the world’s markets,” and more recently the “global security state” (Commager 1947; Hartz 1955; P. Miller 1960; Lipset 1963; Bush 2001b).
+The discourse of exceptionalism may be best characterized by its account of the United States’ unique place in world history—the “redeemer nation,” the “conqueror of the world’s markets,” and at the turn of the twenty-first century, the “global security state” (Commager 1947; Hartz 1955; P. Miller 1960; Lipset 1963; Bush 2001b).
 But this discourse drew its structure out of its difference from the historical trajectories that it attributed to Europe, the Soviet Union, and the Third World.
-The exceptionalist paradigm represented U.S. uniqueness in terms of absent and present elements—the absence of feudal hierarchies, class conflicts, a socialist labor party, trade unionism, and divisive ideological passions; the presence of a predominant middle class, tolerance for diversity, upward mobility, hospitality toward immigrants, a shared constitutional faith, and liberal individualism.
-Exceptionalist historians cited these traits to portray the U.S. nation-state not merely as different from but also as qualitatively better than the European nation-states whose social orders were described as having been devastated by Marxism (Commager 1947; Hartz 1955; Bell 1960; Lipset 1963).
+The exceptionalist paradigm represented US uniqueness in terms of absent and present elements—the absence of feudal hierarchies, class conflicts, a socialist labor party, trade unionism, and divisive ideological passions; the presence of a predominant middle class, tolerance for diversity, upward mobility, hospitality toward immigrants, a shared constitutional faith, and liberal individualism.
+Exceptionalist historians cited these traits to portray the US nation-state not merely as different from but also as qualitatively better than the European nation-states whose social orders were described as having been devastated by Marxism (Commager 1947; Hartz 1955; Bell 1960; Lipset 1963).
 The discourse of American exceptionalism imagined a Soviet empire that threatened to overthrow the world order through the spread of revolutionary socialism, and it represented Europe as especially susceptible to this threat.

-American exceptionalism was thus an academic discourse, a political doctrine, and a regulatory ideal assigned responsibility for defining, supporting, and developing U.S. national identity.
+American exceptionalism was thus an academic discourse, a political doctrine, and a regulatory ideal assigned responsibility for defining, supporting, and developing US national identity.
 But the power of the doctrine to solicit the belief that the United States was unencumbered by Europe’s historical traditions depended on the recognition of European observers for its validation.
-In the transition from World War II to the Cold War, U.S. consensus historians such as Arthur Schlesinger, Jr. (1945) and Henry Steele Commager (1947) cited Alexis de Tocqueville’s nineteenth-century account of his travels through the United States in Democracy in America (1835) as definitive verification of the doctrine of U.S. exceptionalism.
-Daniel Bell (1960), observing that Tocqueville had found U.S. political society lacking in the feudal traditions that had precipitated the violent confrontations in France’s moment of revolutionary transition, grounded his “end of ideology” thesis on this absence.
-Like Bell, Louis Hartz advanced the claim in The Liberal Tradition in America (1955) that the absence of class conflict from a liberal capitalist order had rendered impossible the emergence of socialism within U.S. territorial borders.
+In the transition from World War II to the Cold War, US consensus historians such as Arthur Schlesinger Jr. (1945) and Henry Steele Commager (1947) cited Alexis de Tocqueville’s nineteenth-century account of his travels through the United States in Democracy in America ( 2004) as definitive verification of the doctrine of US exceptionalism.
+Daniel Bell (1960) grounded his “end of ideology” thesis in the observation that Tocqueville had found US political society lacking in the feudal traditions that had precipitated the violent confrontations in France’s moment of revolutionary transition.
+Like Bell, Louis Hartz advanced the claim in The Liberal Tradition in America (1955) that the absence of class conflict from a liberal capitalist order had rendered impossible the emergence of socialism within US territorial borders.
 In arriving at this conclusion, Hartz depicted Frederick Jackson Turner’s “frontier thesis” as the articulation of a complementary representation of American exceptionalism.
-Turner famously described the frontier as the space on the map where lingering European influences were perfected into an absence as the inexhaustible wilderness promised to all of the “Americans” who answered the call of the wild frontier (F. Turner 1893/1920, Slotkin 1973).
-American studies scholars, by describing the nation’s past as lacking the history of class antagonism that they posited as the precondition for world communism, cooperated with policymakers and the press in constructing a mythology of national uniqueness whose narrative themes informed U.S. citizens’ imaginary relations to the Cold War state.
+Turner famously described the frontier as the space on the map where lingering European influences were perfected into an absence as the inexhaustible wilderness promised to all the “Americans” who answered the call of the wild frontier (F. Turner 1920; Slotkin 1973).
+American studies scholars, by describing the nation’s past as lacking the history of class antagonism that they posited as the precondition for world communism, cooperated with policymakers and the press in constructing a mythology of national uniqueness whose narrative themes informed US citizens’ imaginary relations to the Cold War state.
 In doing so, they disseminated a specifically cultural supplement to the political nationalism promoted by the state.

-U.S. presidents from Dwight Eisenhower to Barack Obama have depended on this nationalist discourse to authorize their practices of governance, while historians and literary scholars turned it into the principle of selection by which they decided what events to give representation in the historical record and what literary and cultural works to include in the U.S. canon.
+US presidents from Dwight Eisenhower to Barack Obama have depended on this nationalist discourse to authorize their practices of governance, while historians and literary scholars turned it into the principle of selection by which they decided what events to give representation in the historical record and what literary and cultural works to include in the US canon.
 Historians and political theorists approached the past in search of historical confirmations of the nation’s unique mission and destiny.
-Examining the past became for scholars who were steeped in exceptionalist convictions a personal quest whereby they would understand the meaning of their “American” identity through their uncovering of the special significance of the nation’s institutions (Chase 1949; P. Miller 1960).
+For scholars steeped in exceptionalist convictions, examining the past became a personal quest whereby they would understand the meaning of their “American” identity through their uncovering of the special significance of the nation’s institutions (Chase 1949; P. Miller 1960).

 When one version of American exceptionalism no longer suited extant geopolitical demands, policymakers reconfigured its elements to address the change in geopolitical circumstances.
 Indeed, American exceptionalism may have managed to survive as the dominant fantasy of Cold War American political culture precisely because the incompatible elements out of which it was composed lacked any fixed relationship to a binding state of affairs.
 The determination as to which of its phrases would be symbolically efficacious was a function of the historical events to which the fantasy was linked.
 Harry Truman invoked the representation of the United States as the leader of the Free World when he rebuked Moscow for the occupation of East Berlin.
 Ronald Reagan (1987) associated his demand that “Mr. Gorbachev, tear down this wall!” with the renewal of the ideal of a “Shining City on the Hill.”
 While they might seem to be little more than straightforward descriptions, these multifaceted frameworks and value-laden perspectives did not explain what American exceptionalism meant; they performed the overdetermining fantasy work that regulated what it was supposed to mean, in what ways it should be analyzed, and how those meanings and modes of analysis were normalized (Hodgson 2009; Pease 2009b).